 Forego the parties

-Try in the first two months to resist the temptation to hit the excursions and parties.
-You will be able to make up for lost leisure and Christmas holidays, but to wash away the shame of failed exams will not be soon.
+Try to resist the temptation to hit the excursions and parties in the first two months.
+You will be able to make up for lost leisure and Christmas holidays, but washing away the shame of failed exams will not be soon.
 Moreover, the final grade, which will go into the diploma, is a weighted average of the results of winter and spring sessions.
-So prepare in advance, study last year’s exam tickets with the answers and train in a calm rhythm, without waiting for the volume of accumulated material to reach a critical point.
-Those who like to leave everything for the last three days before the exam will be bitter disappointment and expulsion.
+So prepare in advance, study last year’s exam tickets with the answers, and train in a calm rhythm, without waiting for the volume of accumulated material to reach a critical point.
+Those who like to leave everything for the last three days before the exam will be bitter, disappointed, and expulsion.

 The ratio of students living in dormitories and student flats for 4-6 people is approximately 50:50.
 I would strongly recommend the first option for everyone.
 Firstly, living in a dormitory will save you from many troubles related to finding an apartment, running an Internet line, opening gas and electricity bills, etc. And all this will take about three weeks, while you need to start studying without delay.
 Secondly, communication with colleagues will help you survive the cultural shock.
 Making sure that you are not the only one who is bad will make your fate much easier.
 Finally, hostels provide regular entertainment, like a pizza party where you can make new friends.

 While dormitories in the UK are not particularly luxurious, the living conditions in dormitories are not much worse than in student apartments.
-Of course, sometimes there are noisy neighbors (so a couple of earplugs from the pharmacy will be very helpful), but the round-the-clock security will help to quickly resolve disagreements, while with the apartment owner can not find a common language.
+Of course, sometimes there are noisy neighbors (so a couple of earplugs from the pharmacy will be very helpful), but the round-the-clock security will help to quickly resolve disagreements when the apartment owner can not find a common language.

 It’s crucial to get the right contacts when you arrive.
 You don’t have to spend your young years in pubs.
 Still, it’s worth showing up at events organized by the hostel administration or the international department, especially during the first semester.